-These instructions cover how to update existing Solaris 10 (x86) installations to new versions of EZproxy.
+These instructions cover how to update existing Solaris 10 (x86) installations to EZproxy 6.0.
 These instructions are valid to update from any version of EZproxy to this release.
 This process will preserve all existing configuration files.

 If you are updating from a version of EZproxy 5.0 or earlier, please be aware that the ezproxy.cfg, ezproxy.msg, and ezproxy.usr files have been renamed to config.txt, messages.txt, and user.txt in EZproxy 5.1 or later.
 When you perform the

 step, you will be asked to allow EZproxy to rename ezproxy.cfg and ezproxy.usr to their new names.
 For more information on this change, including information on how to continue to use the historic names if necessary, see EZproxy 5.1 New Filenames.

 - Change your current directory to the directory where EZproxy is installed with a command such as:

 - Download ezproxy-solaris.bin into the directory where EZproxy is installed.
 If you download this file on different system and use FTP to move it to your EZproxy server, be sure to perform this transfer using binary.

 - Use the following command to stop the old version of EZproxy:

 - Rename your existing copy of the program file ezproxy to another name such as ezproxy. yyyymmdd replacing yyyymmdd with the current year, month and day using a command such as: